Kharavela: Lineage

-Dynasty

 The first line of the Hathigumpha inscription calls Kharavela "Chetaraja-vasa-vadhanena" (चेतराज वस वधनेन, "the one who extended the family of the Cheta King").
 R. D. Banerji and D. C. Sircar interpreted "Cheti" (चेति) to be referring to a dynasty from which Kharavela descended, namely Chedi mahajanapada.
 According to Sahu, this is incorrect and an artifact of a crack in the stone.
 The "Chetaraja", states Sahu, probably refers to Kharavela's father and his immediate predecessor.

 The Hathigumpha inscription also contains a word that has been interpreted as Aira or Aila.
 According to a small inscription found in the Mancapuri Cave, Kharavela's successor Kudepasiri also styled himself as Aira Maharaja Kalingadhipati Mahameghavahana (Devanagari: ऐर महाराजा कलिंगाधिपतिना महामेघवाहन).
 Early readings of that inscription by scholars such as James Prinsep and R. L. Mitra interpreted Aira as the name of the king in the Hathigumpha inscription.
 Indraji's work corrected this error, and established that the king mentioned in the Hathugumpha inscription was Kharavela and that he was a descendant of Mahameghavahana.
 It does not directly mention the relationship between Mahameghavahana and Kharavela, or the number of kings between them.
 Indraji interpreted the inscription to create a hypothetical family tree in 1885, but this is largely discredited.

-The word Aira or Aila was then re-interpreted, by Barua and Sahu to be the Prakrit form of the Sanskrit word Arya ("noble").
+The word Aira or Aila was then re-interpreted by Barua and Sahu to be the Prakrit form of the Sanskrit word Arya ("noble").
 Jayaswal and Banerji interpret the same word to be referring to the Aila dynasty, the mythical Pururavas dynasty mentioned in Hindu and Jain texts; Kharavela's Mahameghavahana family might have claimed descent from this Pururavas dynasty.
 Scholars such as Sircar and Sharma, based on later discovered Guntupalli inscriptions, state that Kharavela was one of the ancient Mahameghavahana dynasty king from Kalinga.